 Savings Incentive Program

-Beginning farmers: Receive guidance from a farm mentor and earn up to $4,800 while you work to complete or maintain your farm business plan.
-For more information contact Julie Wheelock, 515-232-5661 or [email protected].
+Beginning farmers: Receive guidance from a farm mentor and earn up to $4,800 while you work to complete or update your farm business plan.

 Practical Farmers’ network of beginning farmers has increased to more than 1,500 in recent years.
 We created the Savings Incentive Program (SIP) based on input from these farmers with direction from our established farmer members as part of an effort to help beginners establish viable, sustainable farm businesses.